Sebastianhju/Runeterra-5e/Rules/Spells.md

 Call upon the Elder Gods and summon a tentacle at a point you can see within range.
 The tentacle has hit points equal to 5 plus 5 times your level and AC equal to 12 plus your proficiency bonus.
 During your turn you can spend your bonus action to command all Tentacles to strike an enemy within their reach.

+You can have a maximum of tentacels equal to your proficiency bonus.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, you summon another Tentacle at a point within range for every other level above 1st.
 (3,5,7,9)

 ---